-This is something you need to keep in mind as we explore traffic channels that I’m going to discuss in this post.
-Consider analyzing each traffic source to see if it’s going to help increase your business growth.
-Traffic wise and revenue.
+Remember this as we explore the traffic channels I will discuss in this post.
+Consider analyzing each traffic source to see if it will help increase your business growth and revenue.

 If you’re selling something online, focusing on high-quality traffic sources is better than celebrating traffic volume.

 Don’t throw everything about organic search engine traffic into the bin.
-Beliving you’re better off without search engine traffic.
+Believing you’re better off without search engine traffic.

 Search is one of the top activities people perform online.
-Google alone processes more than 6 billion search queries per day according to internet live stats.
+According to Internet Live stats, Google alone processes over 6 billion daily search queries.

-For most users who ended up buying from business websites online, a search begins their online journey.
+For most users buying from business websites online, a search begins their online journey.

-No online businesses can reach their maximum sales potential without getting some of its traffic from organic search engine results.
+No online business can reach its maximum sales potential without getting traffic from organic search engine results.

 Regardless, let’s look at how you can drive or increase website traffic without SEO stuff involved.